The Leica Q2 Monochrom Hands-On Review

 With stunning optics and Leica’s classic name-brand reputation, this capturing machine is a tool needed for every camera bag.
 A camera so clean, unassuming, and compact — I’ve never thought I’d love black and white photography as much as I do now.

-This beautiful Leica Q2 Monochrom is their latest dedicated black and white camera to join the M Monochrom and the M10 monochrom manual-focus rangefinders.
+This beautiful Leica Q2 Monochrom is their latest dedicated black and white camera to join the M Monochrom and the M10 Monochrom manual-focus rangefinders.
 Boasting a 47MP sensor that produces black and white images, it also features a fixed 28mm F1.7 ASPH lens with a 17cm macro mode.
-Also having tested the Q2, I’ve undoubtedly noticed it having a better dynamic range and noise performance compared to the color version.
-Dedicated specifically to black and white photographers, this tool might not be for everyone, but it’s certainly made for those who value deeply emotional and wildly captivating frames in a honest, yet niche manner.
+Also, having tested the Q2, I’ve noticed it has a better dynamic range and noise performance than the color version.
+Dedicated specifically to black and white photographers, this tool might not be for everyone, but it’s certainly made for those who value deeply emotional and wildly captivating frames in an honest yet niche manner.

 What We Love: